ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/how-to-1.md

 ```

-### Declare a Compartment rescource
+### Declare a Compartment resource

 Declare an Oracle Cloud Infrastructure compartment resource and then define the specifics for the compartment.

 Create a file called compartment.tf.

-Replace the compartment_id with your tenency-ocid, and name your compartment whatever you please.
+Replace the compartment_id with your tenancy-ocid, and name your compartment whatever you please.

 Copy the provider.tf from earlier